Course Introduction

 Solutions is the term we use in eramba to document what is actually being done in the organization today.
 Eramba requires the reality of the present, not a miracle GRC project that might exist in the future, to address these problems.
 Here is where Internal Controls play a very important role.

-We focus on this module to explain what Internal Controls are.
+The focus of this module is to explain what Internal Controls are.
 Similar explanations exist for Policies, Exceptions, and Projects in their respective documentation guides.
 We strongly advise you to understand these concepts before you implement Eramba.

 Examples help to understand things.
 Imagine the Internal Control: "Quarterly Certified Hard Drive Shredding."
 This "Solution," which happens to fit the requirements of an "Internal Control" (process, owned, etc) can help deal with the following problems: